emilis/eslint-config-readability/README.md

 ⚠️  A work in progress.

-- It has strong opinions on rules where readability can be improved.
+##  Goals

+- Increase code readability based on consistent research findings.

+### Non-goals

+- Break style familiarity without strong reasons.
-- It avoids opinions on rules that don't impact readability.
+- Force opinions on every style detail.
-- It opens the freedom for a code writer to improve readability beyond what a strict ruleset would demand.
+- Prevent code writers from improving readability beyond what a lint ruleset can offer.

 ## Motivation

-It is based on a few researched findings:
+It is based on a few well researched findings:

 - 2 vs 4 spaces doesn't actually matter.
 - A familiar code style can have bigger impact than most style improvements.
 - People don't read online [they scan](https://www.nngroup.com/articles/how-people-read-online/):
-    - (sub)headings work,
+    - headings work,
     - highlighted keywords are important,
     - lists work better than long lines of text,
     - shorter text is better,